This page provides answers to the questions:

 What are your rates?

 My manuscript/business project has X amount of words.
-How long would it take you to copyedit/proofread it?
+How many hours would it take you to copyedit/proofread it?

 Do you offer a free sample edit for large projects, such as a manuscript?